Contact

 About the offer

-The University of Oldenburg offers junior professors, junior research group leaders, tenure-track professors and other academics with a doctorate the opportunity to temporarily finance an assistant to relieve their workload during periods of particular family pressure.
-NEW: Doctoral researchers who need support to continue their academic career due to a disability or chronic illness are also eligible to apply.
+The University of Oldenburg offers the temporary financing of an assistant to relieve the workload of junior professors, junior research group leaders, tenure track professors and other academic researchers with a doctorate in phases when family life makes particularly heavy demands.
+NEW: Postdoctoral researchers who need support in continuing their scientific career due to a disability or chronic illness are also eligible to apply.

 Target group

-The target group is exclusively young academics with a doctorate in fixed-term employment contracts who are still gaining further academic qualifications (junior and tenure track professors, junior research group leaders, habilitation candidates, holders of qualification positions (FWN positions)).
+The target group is limited to early-career postdoctoral academic staff in temporary employment who are still pursuing further academic qualifications (junior and tenure-track professors, junior research group leaders, postdoctoral candidates seeking a Habilitation, and holders of qualification positions (FWN positions)).

 Scope